kubernetes-sigs/cluster-api/README.md

-Cluster API bootstrap provider is a component of [Cluster API](https://github.com/kubernetes-sigs/cluster-api/blob/master/README.md) that is responsible of generating a cloud-init script to turn a Machine into a Kubernetes node; this implementation uses [kubeadm](https://github.com/kubernetes/kubeadm) for K8s bootstrap.
+Cluster API bootstrap provider is a component of [Cluster API](https://github.com/kubernetes-sigs/cluster-api/blob/master/README.md) that is responsible of generating a cloud-init script to turn a Machine into a Kubernetes Node; this implementation uses [kubeadm](https://github.com/kubernetes/kubeadm) for kubernetes bootstrap.

 ### Resources